 - In the left nav menu, click Data Collection Management (electrical plug icon).

-- Look at the Agents tab, where you’ll see a number in the parenthesis.
+- Look at the Agents tab, where you’ll see a number in the parentheses.
 This number indicates the number of deployed agents.

-If you do not have any deployed agents, you’ll need to download one, but do not need to deploy it:
+If you do not have any downloaded agents, you’ll need to download one, but do not need to deploy it: